bsky-watch/modkit/README.md

 * Manages moderation lists
 * Stores snapshots of the reported content and profiles

+### Planned future features

+* Emitting labels for accounts and individual records
+* Migration from Ozone

 ## Getting started

 #### 1. Environment vars & overrides